Salad spinner: Early patents

 In 1971, Jean Mantelet filed a patent for a "Salad Dryer," a hand-operated, centrifugally-driven device along with another called the "Household Drying Machine" which could also be used for salads.
 Mantelet was a prominent designer of domestic appliances and the founder of the French company Moulinex.
 He patented another salad dryer device in 1974.
 Mantelet was particularly proud of his salad dryer design.
 Of the new product, one user commented that, "it saves shaking my salad basket out of the kitchen window."

 Gilberte Fouineteau, another French inventor, has been credited as the creator of the modern salad spinner.
-He filed a patent for a device in 1973.
+She filed a patent for a device in 1973.
 It too used centrifugal force to dry and drain vegetables and salads.
 The patent describes its difference being the removable basket and a lack of a central post.

 American market

 The Mouli Manufacturing Co., a kitchen supply brand, introduced the salad dryer to the American market in 1974.
 Others companies soon followed with their own, similar versions of the device.
 The salad spinner proved to be an immediate success however it was not without some skepticism.
 The product received criticism for being “another gourmet gadget” and the latest piece of “kitchen junk” to add to the growing list of new appliances which included hot dog cookers, cookie shooters and electric potato peelers.

 “Salad spinner.
 Salad dryers.
 Lettuce spinners.
 Salad washers.
 Whatever they’re calling them, our group of paper towel diehards approached those plastic tubs with hesitance.
 Actually, for some, there was downright hostility.”